alinedelvalle/AutoML-Strategies/EMANUEL/README.md

-**AutoMLS** is the implementation of the AutoML multi-objective strategy for multi-label classification.
+**EMANUEL** is the implementation of the AutoML multi-objective strategy for multi-label classification.
 To execute the algorithm, we run the main.py file.
 The inputs to this algorithm are:
 * n_labels: number of labels.
 * n_features: number of features.
 * name_dataset: dataset name (ARFF).
 The k-folds of this dataset must be in folder datasets.